3,894 related texts · 15 related myths · Page 1 of 82

 The ancient rabbis certainly did, and they found wisdom in the story of Judah and Joseph in the book of Genesis to guide us.
 Our story begins with a tense encounter.
 Judah, pleadin...

-Specifically, we're going to look at section 94.
-So, Pharaoh tells Joseph: "Say to your brothers: Do this: Load your animals, and go, and come to the land of Canaan, and take your ...
+So, Pharaoh tells Joseph: "Say to your brothers: Do this: Load your animals, and go, and come to the land of Canaan, and take your father and your households, and come to me, and I...

-We often read the Torah focusing on the big picture, but sometimes, it's in the details that we find the most fascinating human drama.
-Take the story of Jacob's death and burial in...
+The familiar reading treats the Torah focusing on the big picture, but sometimes, it's in the details that we find the most fascinating human drama.
+Take the story of Jacob's death...

 The famine in the land was brutal.
 The people were starving.
 Desperate, Jacob turned to his sons: "Go again," he pleaded, "and procure food for us, that we die not."
-But his sons w...
+His sons were ...

 The ancient texts are filled with such moments, none more potent than the confrontation between Judah and Joseph in Egypt.
 The story unfolds as the brothers, still unaware that the...